by KB Meniado

 Kenna Marcelo gives away free books.
 Visit her on Kenna Marcelo and Mensis Liber.

-It says on the Mensis Liber website that this project was inspired by a book—Brian Krans’ A Constant Suicide to be exact.
-How and when did this idea actually come to you?
-Who is prostheticknowledge and how was he able to help you?
+Hi, Kenna!
+This project was inspired by a book—Brian Krans’s A Constant Suicide, to be exact.
+How and when did the idea of Mensis Liber come to you?

 I spent most of my time on Tumblr back in 2007 to 2012.
 I follow a lot of blogs about books, reading and interesting stuff and keep in touch with their authors.
 Prosthetic Knowledge is a blog I love and follow until this day.
 Richard, the blog owner, and I both like Milan Kundera, too.
 In 2011, I stumbled upon a A Constant Suicide quote.
 I tried hard to find the book in bookstores and eventually got hold of it through the author’s online bookstore.